opleary/PHP2650Project/index.md

 company directly (advert).
 2. contacted the company directly on the recommendation of a friend that’s not an employee of the company (recNErab).
-3. contacted the company directly on the recommendation of a friend that IS an employee of the company (referal).
-4. applied for a vacany on the job site (youjs) 5. recruiting agency brought you to the employer (KA) 6. invited by an employer known before employment (friends).
+3. contacted the company directly on the recommendation of a friend that IS an employee of the company (referral).
+4. applied for a vacancy on the job site (youjs) 5. recruiting agency brought you to the employer (KA) 6. invited by an employer known before employment (friends).
 7. employer contacted on the recommendation of a person who knows the employee (rabrecNErab).
 8. employer reached you through your